pmeaney/harperdb-dockerized-template-app/README.md

 This is a dockerized template of the the official HarperDB [application-template](https://github.com/HarperDB/application-template).

+_Update_ Jul 13, 2024

+- Modified the project from the original `application-template` to change the `./components/application-template/routes/index.js` file such that:
+  - The exported function is now called "routesIndex"
+  - It contains two example routes

 ### Start it up 🚀

 - Clone the repo: `git clone git@github.com:pmeaney/harperdb-dockerized-template-app.git`